allardbrand/OpenTab/README.md

 *	Show a tab based on a tab name which is retrieved from a microflow data source (either context based or without any context)

 ## Configuration
-1. Create a tab container widget.
-2. Add the OpenTab widget within the first (!) tab page of your tab container
+1. Add the OpenTab widget within the default (!) tab page of your tab container
-3. Configure the OpenTab widget to either use a static tab name or a microflow as data source
+2. Configure the OpenTab widget to either use a static tab name or a microflow as data source
-4. In case of a microflow, make sure the microflow returns a valid tab name to open
+3. In case of a microflow, make sure the microflow returns a valid tab name to open